VisualMeaning/development-texts/comments/url_design.md

 **Example**: `#_stakeholder_distributor-owners`

-The fragment (following the `#`) always appears at the end of the URL and points to a specific section on the page.
-It serves two main purposes:
+In our application, the fragment (following the `#`) always appears at the end of the URL and serves a specific purpose that differs slightly from traditional URL fragment behavior.
+Unlike typical web applications where the fragment points to an HTML element's `id`, in our platform, fragments refer to data elements with their own unique identifiers, known as IRI (Internationalized Resource Identifiers).

-1. **Scrolling and Highlighting**: Automatically scrolls to or highlights a component or section within the page, often in the Maps view.
-2. **Item Reference**: Points to a specific item in the selected item panel, creating a direct reference for easier navigation.
+The fragment serves two main purposes:

+1. **Navigating to Data Elements**: The fragment helps reference a specific data element in the application, which may not correspond directly to a static HTML element but to a data item identified by its IRI.
+For example, `#_stakeholder_distributor-owners` refers to a data item identified by the IRI.

+2. **Item Reference**: Fragments are used to create direct references to data items, enabling precise navigation to and interaction with specific data within the application.
+These IRIs do not include namespaces (prefixes), which are typically handled by `rdf.js` in our system.
+The fragment values are stripped of namespace prefixes and contain only the part of the IRI relevant to our platform’s identifiers.

+**Note**: This behavior applies to all values in the query parameters, which are also based on IRI identifiers without namespaces.